gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 A node is assigned as the Time Master (TM).
 It transmits a synchronization message at regular intervals.
 The sync point is taken to be the sampling point of the start-of-frame (SOF) bit of this synchronization message.
 All other nodes used this message to calculate their time slots (when they are allowed to send messages)[^kvaser-ttcan-explained].

-### Microcontroller Support
+## Microcontroller Support

+### Infineon MultiCAN

 Infineon's MultiCAN supports TTCAN.

+### NXP FlexCAN

+The NXP FlexCAN peripheral supports Classic CAN, CAN FD and CAN 2.0 Version B[^nxp-mcuxpresso-flexcan].

 ## Further Reading